 Location: Western edge of Falkirk, G.R.: NS 853802 ///included.summit.arose

-Open (2018): Boat trips: 3 times daily, but some winter closures including from early February to early March for maintenance - check website.
+Open (2019): Boat trip: 3 times daily, but some winter closures including from early January to late March for maintenance - check website.
 Rest of site: always

 |[Falkirk Wheel in action, lifting one of the tour boats from the Forth & Clyde Canal to the Union Canal]|